Last Updated on April 21, 2022

 What We Know:

-- two mist settings: continuous and intermittent
+- Features two mist modes

-- auto shut off
+- Includes auto shut off

 What We Don’t Know: